metal3d/bashassist/README.md

-# tAIrminal - give terminal commands some neurons
+# bashAssist - give terminal commands some neurons

-tAIrminal is a very simple "addon" to your command line that allows you to use an AI (LLM) to generate terminal commands based on natural language or to ask AI for general information.
+bashAssist is a very simple "add-on" for bash that allows you to use an AI (LLM) to generate terminal commands based on natural language or to ask AI for general information.